violentmonkey/vm-shortcut/README.md

 - `ctrlcmd`

 There is one special case, `ctrlcmd` for `ctrl` on Windows and `cmd` for macOS, so if we register `ctrlcmd-s` to save something, the callback will be called when `ctrl-s` is pressed on Windows, and when `cmd-s` is pressed on macOS.
 This is useful to register cross-platform shortcuts.

+## Condition Syntax

+- `conditionA` - when `conditionA` is truthy
+- `!conditionB` - when `conditionB` is falsy
+- `conditionA && conditionB` - when both `conditionA` and `conditionB` are truthy

+For more complicated cases, it's recommended to handle the logic in a function and store the result as a simple condition to the context.